SQL Server database migration to SQL Database in the cloud

 To test for SQL Database compatibility issues before you start the database migration process, use one of the following methods:

-- SQL Server Data Tools for Visual Studio ("SSDT"): SSDT uses the most recent compatibilty rules to detect SQL Database V12 incompatibilities.
+- SQL Server Data Tools for Visual Studio ("SSDT"): SSDT uses the most recent compatibility rules to detect SQL Database V12 incompatibilities.
 If incompatibilities are detected, you can fix detected issues directly in this tool.
-This is currently the recommended method to test and fix SQL Database V12 compatibility issues.
+This method is the recommended method to test and fix SQL Database V12 compatibility issues.

-- SqlPackage: SqlPackage is a command-prompt utility will test for and, if found, generate a report containing detected compatibility issues.
-If you use this tool, make sure you use the most recent version to use the most recent compatiibility rules.
+- SqlPackage: SqlPackage is a command-line utility that tests for compatibility issues and generates a report containing detected compatibility issues.
+If you use this tool, make sure you use the most recent version to use the most recent compatibility rules.
 If errors are detected, you must use another tool to fix any detected compatibility issues - SSDT is recommended.

-- The Export Data Tier application wizard in SQL Server Management Studio: This wizard will detect and report errors to the screen.
+- The Export Data Tier application wizard in SQL Server Management Studio: This wizard detects and reports errors to the screen.
 If not errors are detected, you can continue and complete the migration to SQL Database.
 If errors are detected, you must use another tool to fix any detected compatibility issues - SSDT is recommended.

-- The Microsoft SQL Server 2016 Upgrade Advisor Preview: This standalone tool, that is currently in preview, will detect and generate a report of SQL Database V12 incompatibilites.
+- The Microsoft SQL Server 2016 Upgrade Advisor Preview: This standalone tool, that is currently in preview, detects and generates a report of SQL Database V12 incompatibilities.
 This tool does not yet have the most recent compatibility rules.
-This If no errors are detected, you can continue and complete the migration to SQL Database.
+If no errors are detected, you can continue and complete the migration to SQL Database.
 If errors are detected, you must use another tool to fix any detected compatibility issues - SSDT is recommended.

 If compatibility issues are detected, you must fix them before proceeding with the SQL Server database migration.
-There are a wide variety of compatibiility issues that you might encounter, depending both on the version of SQL Server in the source database and the complexity of the datbase you are migratng.
-The older the version of SQL Server for your source database, the more potential incompatibilities you will encounter.
+There are a wide variety of compatibility issues that you might encounter, depending both on the version of SQL Server in the source database and the complexity of the database you are migrating.
+Older versions of SQL Server have more compatibility issues.
 Use the following resources, in addition to a targeted Internet search using your search engine of choices:

 - SQL Server database features not supported in Azure SQL Database